DHS to start building border wall prototypes this summer » Alex Jones' Infowars: There's a war on for your mind!

 “We own that land, have access to it and it’s a good place to start testing in a real-world environment,” acting deputy commissioner Ronald D. Vitiello told reporters at the briefing.

-Funding for Trump’s signature border wall was not included in the budget submitted by the White House for fiscal year 2018, but the Department of Homeland Security has allocated $20 million from other programs to pay for the prototypes.
+Funding for Trump’s border wall was not included in the budget submitted by the White House for fiscal year 2018, but DHS has allocated $20 million from other programs to pay for the prototypes.